jpitoniak/shell-scripts/backups/README.md

 ```

 - The MAILTO line is optional.
 If present and your machine has a working `sendmail` program, you'll get a summary report mailed to you after the backup completes.
-- The second line schedules that backups to begin daily at quarter past midnight.
+- The second line schedules the backups to begin daily at quarter past midnight.
 I stagger the starting times across my different machines so as to not overwhelm my backup server with a bunch of connections all at once.

 ## On the backup server (machine receiving the backup)